booz-allen-hamilton/agile-playbook/Outline.md

 Inspect and Adapt(or Adaptation)

 - Play: Reflect on how the team woks together
-    -Practice: If nothing else, use retrosectives
+    Practice: If nothing else, use retrosectives
-    -Practice: Retrospectives to tune and improve the team
+    Practice: Retrospectives to tune and improve the team
 - Play: Take an empirical view
     - Practice: Experiment and measure results